david-drew/hddlr_docs/Intel_OpenVINO_HDDL-R_Setup.md

 **Recommended Setting:**<br>
   `"device_snapshot_style":    "table"`<br>

-The `table` setting is visually cleaner and easier to read, and presents labels on the left for each column.  <br>
+The `table` setting presents labels on the left for each column and is recommended as easier to read.  <br>
 The `tape` setting prints the labels in each column.

 **Supported Settings:**
 -  `tape`
 -  `table` (default)

 `user_group	`<br>
 Restricts the service to group members.